cnhan13/challenge2/Readme.md

 ./mvnw test
 ```

-2. View the API request & response sample of the tests [here](./index.html)
+2. View the API request & response sample of the tests [here](./index.html).
+(You may want to download & view the file in browser.)

 ## Source code structure
 ```console